On Markovian semigroups of L\'evy driven SDEs, symbols and pseudo--differential operators: Introduction

 The paper is organised as follows.
 In section \ref{symbol}, we give a short review of the symbols associated with the SDEs driven by L\'evy processes and introduce some notations.
-We present the invertibility of the pseudo-differential operator as a theorem with the detailed proof in section \ref{nsec}.
-In section \ref{sec3}, we study under which conditions on the symbol, the semigroup $(\CP_t)_{t\ge 0}$ is an analytic semigroup in general Besov space space $B_{p,q}^ m(\RR^d)$, $1\le p,q<\infty$, and fractional Sobolev space $H^ m_2(\RR^d)$.
-From this results, as the first application, we can verify under which constrains the semigroup $(\CP_t)_{t\ge 0}$ is strong Feller in section \ref{firstapp}.
-We show some weak error estimates in section \ref{secondapp}.
-In particular, we investigate the Monte--Carlo error of the simulation of SDEs driven by a pure L\'evy process.
-In this approach, we apply pure analytic methods coming from harmonic analysis, respective from the theory of pseudo--differential operators.
-In the appendix, we give a short overview of pseudo--differential operators.
+The main result of this article, i.e.\ the invertibility of the pseudo-differential operator, with the detailed proof is postponed to section \ref{nsec}, followed by section \ref{sec3}, where we study under which conditions on the symbol, the semigroup $(\CP_t)_{t\ge 0}$ is an analytic semigroup in a general Besov space $B_{p,q}^ m(\RR^d)$, $1\le p,q<\infty$.
+The motivation for our main results, i.e. two applications to solution processes of stochastic differential equations, are prioritised and presented in section \ref{firstapp} and \ref{secondapp}.
+Thus, as the first application, we verify in section \ref{firstapp} under which constrains the semigroup $(\CP_t)_{t\ge 0}$ is strong Feller.
+In section \ref{secondapp}, we calculate the rate of convergence for the Monte Carlo error for SDEs driven by a pure L\'evy process.
+The theoretical result is also verified by some numerical experiments.
+Finally, in the appendix, we give a short overview of pseudo-differential operators.

 \begin{notation} For a multiindex $\alpha=(\alpha_1,\alpha_2,\ldots,\alpha_n)\in\NN^n$ let $|\alpha|=\alpha_1+\cdots+\alpha_n$ and $\alpha!={\alpha_1}!\cdots \alpha_n!$.
 For an element $\xi\in\RR^n$, let $\xi^\alpha$ be defined by $\xi_1^{\alpha_1}\xi_2^{\alpha_2}\cdots \xi_n^{\alpha_n}$.
 Moreover for a function $f:\RR^d\to \mathbb{C}$ we write $\partial_x ^ \alpha f(x)$ for